-For undergraduates from any concentration seeking summer internship in the Arctic region.
-Details on available internships are also posted.
+For undergraduates from any major seeking summer internship in the Arctic region.
+Available internships.

-For international studies concentrators and minors planning summer internships overseas, and who already have an internship assignment secured from a suitable organization.
-Visit the U-M International Center in the Michigan Union for internship opportunities, advice, or inspiration.
+For international studies majors and minors planning summer internship or research abroad.
+Students should demonstrate that internship assignment was secured from a reputable organization.
+Visit the U-M International Center for internship or research opportunities abroad.

 Calls for Applications for Summer Funding

 Follow the three links above for more information and application materials.
 New calls are announced via e-mail in January each year and will also be posted on this website.
 Please let us know if you would like to be added to the PICS e-mail list.